 Trump sues for $100M over flights above ritzy Florida club

-WEST PALM BEACH, Fla.
-(AP) — Donald Trump, no stranger to noisy publicity, is complaining again about the roar of jets in a $100 million lawsuit over air traffic he says is purposely being directed to fly over his ritzy Palm Beach club.
+WEST PALM BEACH, Florida (AP) — Donald Trump is complaining again about the roar of jets in a $100 million lawsuit over air traffic he says is purposely being directed to fly over his ritzy Palm Beach club.

 Trump filed the suit against Palm Beach County last week, claiming his history of conflict with Palm Beach International Airport has led officials to spitefully redirect air traffic over his historic Mar-a-Lago estate in south Florida.

 “I am saving one of the great houses of this country and one of its greatest landmarks,” he said in an interview Monday, “and it’s being badly damaged by the airplanes.”

 Rather than fanning air traffic in multiple directions, Trump says the county’s airports director — who has been named in prior litigation filed by the real estate mogul — has successfully pressured the Federal Aviation Administration to have controllers direct almost all flights due east, directly above Mar-a-Lago, the lawsuit claims.
 It calls the actions “deliberate and malicious.”

 Noise, vibrations and emissions from the planes are causing cracks and other damage to porous stone construction, antique Spanish tiles, roofing, floors and columns, not to mention disrupting “the once serene and tranquil ambience,” the lawsuit says.

 Trump says even his own Boeing 757 — emblazoned with his surname in gold — has been forced to take a flight path over Mar-a-Lago, where he has a home.

 The County Attorney’s Office said it hadn’t been served with the lawsuit and had no comment.